garret1317/aegisub-scripts/README.md

 but it's not really very useful because that's more effort than just typing it, especially on a numpad

+**EDIT**: it is quite useful actually, if you're starting off with something that has explicit positioning e.g. ASS converted from other caption formats (WEBVTT, ISDB, ocr'd from DVD)

 ## Audio Clipper

 Makes audio clips of all the selected lines.